If a parent cell has 46 chromosomes, how many chromosomes would e... | Channels for Pearson+

 Multiple Choice

-If a parent cell has 46 chromosomes, how many chromosomes would each daughter cell have after mitosis?
+If a parent cell has 46 chromosomes, how many chromosomes would each daughter cell have after meiosis?

 A